alphyos/CyberStart-2024/challenges/headquarters/ASecretRendezvous-L03C01.md

 ## Step by Step

-- Move the columns so that the first row of letters spell “WEAR”.
+- Move the columns so that the first row of letters spell "WEAR".
 - If you actually read the sentence from left to right, top to bottom, you’ll see that they want to **meet in the city of** `[FLAG]`.

 ![photo of the correct column layout](/assets/asecretrendezvous1.png)